maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 Our analysis systematically examines the one-factor, two-factor, three-factor, and bifactor models of adult ADHD symptoms.
 - First, we evaluate the fit statistics of each of the models.
 - Next, we obtain estimates of model-based reliability (e.g., coefficient omega and coefficient omega hierarchical; Rodriguez, Reise, & Haviland, 2015).
+- We then estimate the stability and construct replicability for each factor (e.g., H-factor; Hancock & Mueller, 2001).
-- For the bifactor models, we examine estimates for the unidimensionality of the scale (i.e., explained common variance [ECV]; Rodriguez et al., 2015), and estimates of stability and construct replicability for each factor (e.g., H-factor; Hancock & Mueller, 2001).
+- For the bifactor models, we examine estimates for the unidimensionality of the scale (i.e., explained common variance [ECV]; Rodriguez et al., 2015).
 - As exploratory analyses, we examine the invariance of the models across both gender and datasets.
 - Finally, we explore model validity by regressing variables with known associations with ADHD symptoms, such as education, depression, hostility, and both positive and negative parenting on the latent factors as specified in the best-fitting models.